-Avoid the frustration of finding moth holes in your favourite cashmere sweater with these clever wardrobe hacks, moth proof storage solutions and laundry tips to make your clothes last
+Wardrobe hacks, moth-proof storage solutions and laundry tips to make your clothes last

 The reality of investing in a designer wardrobe is that the initial outlay is just the beginning.
-High end brands tend to favour natural fabrics such as wool, silk and cashmere which are unfortunately exactly the materials on which clothes moths (or more specifically clothes moth eggs and larvae) love to feast.
-Imagine a moth larvae as the clothes-loving cousin of The Very Hungry Caterpillar – it sees your wardrobe as an all you can eat buffet, feasting on your beloved Chanel wool jacket, Celine silk shirt and Bella Freud sweater without a qualm.
+High-end brands tend to favour natural fabrics such as wool, silk and cashmere, which are unfortunately exactly the materials on which clothes moths (or more specifically clothes moth eggs and larvae) love to feast.
+Imagine a moth larva as the clothes-loving cousin of The Very Hungry Caterpillar – it sees your wardrobe as an all-you-can-eat buffet, feasting on your beloved Chanel wool jacket, Celine silk shirt and Bella Freud sweater without a qualm.

 Lauren Fleischmann, Unsplash

 As the seasons change those of us for whom space is at a premium will start to think about switching the clothes in our wardrobes from winter to summer.
 And while right now you may be sick of the sight of the woollies that have kept you warm all winter, it will pay to take the time to properly store your clothing to protect it from moths and prevent damage to fibres and fabrics.

 Read on for our guide to how to store woollens, prevent moth holes, and kill moths, eggs and larvae.

 Even if clothes look clean they often have invisible stains from food and drink, and perspiration, while skin and hair can cling to fabrics, all of which moth eggs love to feast on.
 Regularly laundering your clothing will ensure that these stains don't build up which, as well as attracting moths would also cause long-term damage, stains and smells.